dfsp-spirit/brainload/README_DEVELOPMENT.md

-source ${CONDA_DIR}/etc/profile.d/conda.sh     # does NOT activate the base conda environment conda --version conda activate                                 # activates the base environment conda env list        # shows available environments, the one marked with a * is active (should be base)
+source ${CONDA_DIR}/etc/profile.d/conda.sh     # does NOT activate the base conda environment conda --version conda activate                                 # activates the base environment conda env list        # shows available environments, the one marked with an asterisk is active (should be base)
 ```